Mystic-10/IntroPARCO-2024-H1/README.md

 - **omp.h** (and a compiler that supports OpenMP)

 ## Running the program with ```deliverable1.pbs```
-To execute the project you need to have in the directory these two files that you can find in this repository:
+To reproduce the project you need to have in the same directory these two files that you can find in this repository:
 - `deliverable1.pbs`
 - `deliverable1.c`